NewtonScript/newtonscript.github.com/CONTRIBUTING.md

 accepted with little headache and back & forth:

 1. Fork the [newtonscript.github.com](https://github.com/NewtonScript/newtonscript.github.com) project on GitHub
-2. Create a topic branch from the `master` branch
+2. Create a topic branch (an appropriately named branch regarding the intended changes, e.g. "new-license", "style-overhaul", or "resonsive-design-fixes") from the `master` branch
 3. Make commits in logical units and with properly explanatory commit messages
 4. Preview your changes in an HTML5-capable web browser to ensure nothing broke and everything is rendering appropriately.